 Teaching writing all day in a departmentalized model comes with its challenges.
 When focusing on planning for a writing unit, we often get wrapped up in what we need to include and what we should be doing.
 Very rarely, do we think about what we should NOT be doing.
-Going into my fourth year of teaching writing all day to fifth graders, and eight years behind that of teaching writing to first, I have learned many things about what does and does not work.
+I’m going into my fourth year of teaching writing all day to fifth graders.
+I also have eight years behind that of teaching writing to first graders.
+These experiences have taught me many things about what does and does not work.

 Here are five things I try to not to do when teaching writing:

 Our writing program in fifth grade consists of nine writing units.
 We start with personal narrative, and cover fiction, nonfiction, opinion, poetry, functional writing, as well as an introductory and conclusion unit.
 Getting through all of these units can often be stressful, but skipping any of the writing process stages will just make life much more difficult in the end.
 This is why I am always sure to pre-write, edit, revise, and take the time to make sure we do it all correctly.
 In the end, taking time to do these stages ensures that when we enter into our final units, students are revising and editing as though it is second nature to them!

 I understand completely that getting through conferences can be monotonous.
 We often don’t have time to meet with all students, and it can become extremely overwhelming.
 However I have ALWAYS regretted having to grade a piece that I have only just looked at for the first time.
 Conferencing can be as long as you would like, or as long as the students need.
 However, I feel a quick check in at least is important so a can be sure each student is on track.

 Give too Much Feedback